Life insurance shoppers who have diabetes already know finding affordable coverage can be difficult.

 To learn how you can alleviate this problem, it helps to understand why insurers tend to charge higher premiums or even deny coverage to the 30 million people in the United States who live with diabetes.

-Of course, with insurance, everything usually boils down to risk.
+With insurance, everything usually boils down to risk.
 Any quality insurance product factors risk into its rates and its decisions about eligibility.

 Otherwise, it couldn’t stay in business to provide insurance.

-If you drive your car 1,000 miles a week you’ll likely pay a higher auto insurance premium than someone who drives only 50 miles a week because driving more increases your risk of a wreck.
+It’s not just life insurers who think this way: If you drive your car 1,000 miles a week you’ll likely pay a higher auto insurance premium than someone who drives only 50 miles a week because driving more increases your risk of a wreck.

 When you have diabetes, a life insurance company may automatically classify your application at a higher risk level because statistics show people with diabetes tend to die at earlier ages.

 This increased risk could increase premiums or possibly lead underwriters to deny you coverage.

 That’s the bad news.

 The good news is underwriters will consider many other factors about your life as well.

 By controlling those variables — and by keeping your diabetes under control — you can increase your chances of finding great coverage and lowering your insurance premiums.